 Food in Dotonbori

-This was a great place for food.
+Dotonbori is was a great place for food.
 We arrived a few hours early (T-6 hours to midnight!) to explore Dotonbori and the perfect restaurant for dinner.
 With so much choice, we were struggling to choose.

 A massive robotic crab was crawling on the walls of one particular restaurant.
 A takoyaki restaurant had a gigantic octopus cartoon wearing a headband and dancing on a red background.
 Nearby, a colossal pufferfish.